Doctor of Ministry (DMIN)

 The program focuses on developing personal maturity, leadership character, and ministry effectiveness through:

 - Relevant seminars taught by seminary faculty and leading practitioners

 - Cultural and vocational diversity within cohorts, and

 Our candidates emerge with greater self-understanding and a stronger ability to integrate theological and theoretical concepts into life and ministry.

-Other specialized tracks may focus on healthy churches, church planting, spiritual leadership, chaplains or language-specific ministry.
+Other specialized tracks may focus on healthy churches, international missions, mission strategy, chaplains or language-specific ministry.
 Korean tracks

 General and specialized cohorts begin about three times each year, in various locations.